GTA 6’s Dynamic Economy Will Change Everything

 • Digital accounts that can be hacked, frozen, or manipulated

-• Branch-specific services depending on neighborhood wealth
+• Branch-specific services that vary depending on neighborhood wealth

 • Security upgrades triggered by player activity or NPC robberies